The honest answer is somewhere between $5,000 and $500,000. That's not helpful, so let's break it down properly.

 Don't rebrand because you're bored of your logo.
 Don't rebrand because a new CMO wants to put their stamp on things.
 Don't rebrand six months before a raise when you should be focused on traction.

 The right time is usually right after a significant raise, when you've got capital and need to match the brand to the new reality.
+We see this pattern repeatedly - a startup closes a Series A, realises their seed-stage brand doesn't match their ambition, and invests in a proper brand system before their next push on hiring and sales.

 This is the number founders underestimate.
 A weak brand doesn't just look bad.
 It actively costs you money.